 Eddie Capel, CEO, Manhattan Associates, returns to the ring after a 30 year hiatus to raise funds and awareness for Camp Hope.

-What could compel a man to return from a 37-year boxing hiatus to publicly fight a man half his age?
+What could compel a man to return from a 37-year boxing hiatus to fight a man in such a public forum?

 Madness, you may say.
 Perhaps…

 However, I’d like to think I’m fighting for a group of people who are fighting against incredible odds themselves.
 I’m fighting to bring awareness to the vicious incarceration cycle in our nation.
 I’m fighting because I believe that once you see the impact that Camp Hope has on people’s lives, you’ll want to fight for it too.

 I grew up in Swindon, England, and, as the youngest of five brothers, I’ve had to fight for things my whole life.
 In my teenage years, I was introduced to the sport of boxing and fell in love with the challenges and life lessons it offers.